 Instructions

-- Preheat oven to 325 and line a cookie sheet with parchment paper.
+- Preheat the oven to 325 degrees Fahrenheit and line a large baking sheet with parchment paper.

-- Bake for 20-25 minutes or until starting to turn golden brown, rotating cookie sheet halfway through.
+- Bake on the middle rack in the oven for 20-25 minutes or until the tops start to turn golden brown.
+Rotate the baking sheet halfway through baking.

 Sarah